10 Things to Do in Marrakech in May

 Transahara Festival| ©Sebastian Mulleart

-If you are looking for new experiences on your trip to Marrakech in May, you cannot miss the Transahara Festival, an eclectic music festival held in the heart of the Sahara, specifically in the Merzouga area, which usually takes place between the second and third week of May.
+If you're looking for new experiences on your trip to Marrakech in May, don't miss the Transahara Festival, a highly eclectic music festival held in the heart of the Sahara, specifically in the Merzouga area, which usually takes place between the second and third week of May.

-Its landscape, famous for its incredible Erg Chebi dunes of golden sand and the beautiful lake, is the perfect setting for introspection and reconnection with nature... and with music, of course!
+Its landscape, famous for its incredible Erg Chebi dunes of golden sand and beautiful lake, is the perfect setting for introspection and reconnecting with nature... and with music, of course!

 Book an excursion to Merzouga